-The Coxiellosis / Q fever in cats guidelines that the present article is updating were published in J Feline Med Surg 2013; 15: 573-575; this update has been compiled by Herman Egberink.
+The Coxiellosis / Q fever in cats guidelines were first published in J Feline Med Surg 2013; 15: 573-575; this update has been drafted by Herman Egberink.

 Epidemiology and pathogenesis

 Many species of mammals, birds and ticks can be infected with C. burnetii.
 However, the most common reservoirs are cattle, sheep and goats.
 Since the bacterium has a tropism for the uterus and mammary gland, the placenta and foetal membranes may be heavily contaminated.
 Contaminated aerosols from foetal membranes, urine, faeces, or milk of infected animals are considered the main reservoir of infection for humans.
 Especially during parturition, high numbers of bacteria are excreted, thereby contaminating the environment.